ritwika314/StarL1.5/HighLevelLanguage/README.md

 Python 2 is required for the parser.
 Visit https://www.python.org/downloads/ to download and install python.

 ### Python Lex Yacc (ply)
-python-ply is a requirement, you can download it at http://www.dabeaz.com/ply/ and install it through distutils using the provided setup.py file.
+python-ply is a requirement, you can download it at http://www.dabeaz.com/ply/ and install it through distutils using the provided setup.py file by running the command `python setup.py install`.

 It might be required to provide the full installation path of python, in case the path variable is not set properly.
 Linux users can install it using `sudo apt-get install python-ply`.

 ###Installation
 Ensure that you have the execute permissions the scripts `generate-template` and `run`.